 - European Union Studies (for students who have chosen Europe as their area of specialisation);

 - Latijns-Amerikastudies (for students who have chosen Latin America as their area of specialisation).

 Students with these areas of specialisation may follow these minors, but they must replace the courses that overlap with their specialisation with other relevant courses.
-These replacement courses must be submitted to the Board of Examiners of the Minor in question for approval.
+These replacement courses must be submitted to the Board of Examiners for approval.